 Millipedes and centipedes are two types of arthropods you may come across in your home.
-The difference between the two is that millipedes have cylindrical bodies, while centipedes have flat bodies.
+The difference is that millipedes have cylindrical bodies, while centipedes have flat bodies.

-If you suspect an infestation of either millipedes or centipedes in your home or garden, it’s essential to remove them immediately.
+If you suspect an infestation of either millipedes or centipedes in your home or garden, removing them immediately is essential.

 Try to catch any millipede or centipede on camera before destroying it.
-They can be very elusive—and they’re often hard to find once they’ve hidden away somewhere!
+They can be very elusive and are often hard to find once they’ve hidden away somewhere!

 Zero pests are a worthy goal.

 Pest control is a worthy goal for any home or business.
 The presence of pests can cause damage to your property and health, which is why it’s essential to get rid of them as quickly as possible.
 If you’re concerned about zero pests in your home, there are several things you should do:

 - Make sure you have all the necessary supplies before starting any treatment plan.
 You’ll need things like pesticides and rodent traps so that when they show up at your door (or worse), they won’t be able to escape into the rest of the house.